Air Pollution: A Comprehensive Overview

 3. Many people spend most of their time indoors, which means they are constantly exposed to indoor pollutants (think: bleach, mold, VOCs, and dust).

-Pro Tip: That’s why Neoplants target harmful VOCs.
+Pro Tip: That’s why NeoplantsOpens in a new tab. target harmful VOCs.
 Neoplants are bioengineered to remove compounds like benzene, toluene, xylene, and formaldehyde from the air so that you can breathe a little easier.

 That said, there are a few different types of air pollution — one of the most common being particle pollution from particulate matter.
 This is a mix of solid and liquid particles that float in the air and can be inhaled deep into the lungs.

-Exposure to particulate matter has been linked to many health problems including respiratory diseases, heart disease, premature deaths, and stroke.
+Exposure to particulate matter has been linked to many health problems Opens in a new tab.including respiratory diseases, heart disease, premature deaths, and stroke.
 Moreover, experts believe it can exacerbate existing conditions like asthma and COPD.
 Even short-term exposure to heavy particle pollution can have adverse health effects.

 Do Health Risks Differ Between Ambient Air Quality and Indoor Air Quality?